slochower/synthetic-motor-literature/manuscript.md

 The two helicities differ by about 3 kcal/mol but are separated by a large barrier, around 22 kcal/mol here, governed by the overcrowded alkene.
 This transition state was found using a QM search method.
 They also modeled the photoisomerization step and the excited state using spin-restricted ensemble-referenced Kohn-Sham (REKS) and time-dependent DFT, in a way that I don’t understand at all -- but they were able to arrive at the following free energy diagram, which is a very helpful visualization!

 ![The ground and excited state potential energy surfaces calculated in [@N6pRFM85].
 1 eV = 23 kcal/mol.
-One curious note is that this drawing suggests the most stable state in the excited state is in neither P nor M helicity.](images/Kazaryan-2010-Scheme-3.png){#fig:Kazaryan width="5in"}
+One curious note is that this drawing suggests the most stable conformation in the excited state is in between the two helicities.](images/Kazaryan-2010-Scheme-3.png){#fig:Kazaryan width="5in"}

 I wish I understood this paper better, because it seems to have a lot of useful pieces of information, including MD simulations.
 But the terminology change from other Feringa papers coupled with the advanced QM methods make it difficult to penetrate.
 I should give it another go sometime.